talhar5/Notes/README.md

 - Dynamic Polymorphism: Overriding
 - To override a method in a derived class, it must be declared in the base class as an abstract or virtual method.
 - Overloading does not happen on changing the return type, because if the program does not consume the returned value, the compiler would be confused about which method to call.

+### Abstraction:
+- to hide certain details from the user.
+- can be achieved by abstract classes and interfaces.

 ### Abstract Class:
 - Cannot be used to create classes.